 Google adds product reporting to Search Console

-In other news related to enhanced search, the company has added reporting to Google Search Console for clicks and impressions related to product rich results.
+In other news related to enhanced search, Google has added reporting to Search Console for clicks and impressions related to product rich results.
 Now, retailers using product markup can track its effectiveness with reporting that breaks out “Product results” into a separate category.
 Below is an example of a rich result for lava lamps at Walmart.

 Source: Search Engine Land

 You can now ask Google Duplex to buy movie tickets

 Google has officially launched “Google Assistant in Chrome,” a web-based instance of Google’s AI-driven Duplex service.
 Android users will be able to buy movie tickets from as many as 70 different theater chains, as well as ticket resellers like Fandango, by interacting with the Assistant, which will complete transactions and streamline the ticket buying process.
 The launch fulfills part of Google CEO Sundar Pichai’s promise at Google I/O earlier this year, that Duplex would help with more and more everyday tasks, starting with movie tickets and car rental.